palpaulcode/alx-low_level_programming/README.md

 # ABOUT THIS REPO
-This repository contains projects completed in
-`C` programming as part of the alx software engineering course
+This repository contains projects completed mainly in C programming (with some bash scripts) as part of the alx software engineering course